 If you ever need to print out a copy, this User's guide is also available in PDF (Portable Document Format).
 Follow these steps:

-- 1 Click on Start, Programs, TravelMate. - 2 Click on TravelMate User's quide.
+- 1 Click on Start, Programs, TravelMate. - 2 Click on TravelMate User's guide.

 Note: Viewing the file requires Adobe Acrobat Reader installed.
-If Adobe Acrobat Reader is not installed on your computer, clicking on TravelMate User's guide will run the Acrobat Reader setup program first.
-Follow the instructions on the screen to complete the installation.
 For instructions on how to use Adobe Acrobat Reader, access the Help menu.